Overview

 Buildings

-Source: ODYSSEEThroughout the 2000-2021 period, the energy consumption in the residential sector has grown by 2.7 Mtoe, due to the increase in the number of occupied dwellings (+5.3 Mtoe), as well as greater comfort (+4.3 Mtoe) associated with the acquisition of equipment and a certain movement towards larger homes.
-These effects have been partially offset by the energy savings (-6.5 Mtoe) attributable to efficiency improvements in equipment and buildings, and to a lesser extent by the favourable weather (-0.7 Mtoe).
+Source: ODYSSEEIn the period 2000 -2022, energy consumption in the residential sector increased by 2.2 Mtoe, driven by the rise in the number of occupied dwellings (+5.4 Mtoe) and higher comfort levels (+3.9 Mtoe) associated with domestic equipment and a shift toward larger homes.
+These effects were partially offset by energy savings (-5.9 Mtoe) resulting from efficiency improvements in housing and domestic equipment, supported by stricter standards and energy rehabilitation measures promoted through various national programmes, along with the contribution of favorable weather conditions (-1.1 Mtoe).

-Source: ODYSSEEIn the buildings sector, the actions implemented follow the community guidelines, in particular the Directives on Energy Efficiency (EED) and Buildings (DEEE).
-Regarding this last directive, in recent years progress has been made in its transposition through different regulatory provisions that increase the levels of demand for efficiency, such as the Technical Building Code (Royales Decree 732/2019, 450/2022), the Regulation of Thermal Installations in Buildings (Royal Decree 238/2013, 178/2021) and the Energy Certification of buildings (Royales Decree 235/2013, 309/2021).
-Concerning the first directive, there are measures in accordance with articles 4, 5, 6 and 7.
-The long-term strategy for energy rehabilitation in buildings in Spain (ERESEE 2020) stands out, the measures aimed at the energy renewal of public buildings such as the PIREP Program, the Energy Transition Plan in the General State Administration (AGE) or the AGE Energy Savings and Efficiency Measures Plan, the AGE Green Public Procurement Plan (PCPE), 2018- 2025, as well as support measures (legislative and economic) for rehabilitation such as Law 10/2022 of June 14, and the PREE, PREE 5000 Programs, in addition to the aid programs for residential rehabilitation and social housing (Royal Decree 853/2021).
+Source: ODYSSEEIn the buildings sector, the actions implemented follow the EU guidelines, particularly the Directives on Energy Efficiency (EED) and Buildings (EPDB).
+Regarding this latter directive, in recent years significant progress has been made in its transposition through different regulatory provisions that enhance the levels of efficiency requirements such as the Technical Building Code (Royales Decree 732/2019, 450/2022), the Regulation of Thermal Installations in Buildings (Royal Decrees 238/2013, 178/2021) and the Energy Certification of buildings (Royal Decrees 235/2013, 309/2021).
+Concerning the first directive, several measures have been implemented in accordance with articles 4, 5, 6 and 7.
+These include the Long-Term Strategy for Energy Rehabilitation in buildings in Spain (ERESEE 2020), measures aimed at the energy renewal of public buildings, such as the Programmes PIREP (Local and Autonómico), the Energy Transition Plan in the General State Administration (AGE) and the AGE Green Public Procurement Plan (PCPE), 2018-2025.
+Likewise, there are support measures, both legislative and economic, for rehabilitation in general, such as Law 10/2022 of 14 June, the PREE and PREE 5000 programmes, as well as the Aid programmes for residential rehabilitation and social housing (Royal Decree 853/2021).

 Table 2: Sample of policies and measures implemented in the building sector